 Due to a congenital glaucoma, I gradually lost my sight from adolescence, until I was totally blind at 26 years old.

 I was a fresh grad in the IT sector upon losing my vision.
 The event struck me to the point where I didn’t have the courage to leave the door of my house.
-Thanks to the EMPOWER program from Dialogue in the Dark (HK) Foundation, I am now able to serve as the IT technician here.
+Thanks to the DE EMPOWER program from Dialogue In The Dark (HK) Foundation, I am now able to serve as the IT technician here.

 I believe that one should serve PoDs not because of their bodily conditions, but because of their abilities and talents.
 Personally, I am actively trying to implement this notion in my life.
 In the workplace, you need no IT skills to help me.
 On the family level, I still actively take care of my children.
 As each of us have our strengths and weaknesses, we are all PoDs.